Ram 1500 (DT): Powertrain

 The base engine for almost all Ram 1500 trims is the 3.6 L Chrysler Pentastar, a V6 engine, carried over from the fourth generation Ram pickup, which produces 305 hp and 269 lb.ft of torque.
 However, for the fifth generation, the engine is now equipped with the "eTorque" belted alternator starter system, a type of mild hybrid.
 A motor–generator is attached to the engine's serpentine belt adding torque, cranking the engine in a start-stop system, or generating electricity with regenerative braking by acting as a type of engine brake.
 The motor–generator is built by Continental and adds 12 hp and 39 lb.ft of torque to the belt which multiplies it to create 90 lb.ft of assist.
 Energy is stored in 0.43 kWh, 48 V lithium-ion battery mounted inside the passenger cabin on the rear wall between seats and pickup bed.

 An upgrade is available to the 5.7 L Chrysler Hemi, a V8 engine, which produces 395 hp and 410 lb.ft of torque.
 The engine is equipped with Variable Cam Timing (VCT) and a Multi-Displacement System (MDS) which shuts down four of the engine's eight cylinders when operating between 1,000 and 3,000 rpm, to save fuel.
 The Hemi V8 is also available (mandatory for the 2023 and Present model years) with slightly more powerful eTorque system with a motor–generator supplied by Magneti Marelli adding 16 hp and 49 lb.ft of torque to the belt which multiplies it to create 130 lb.ft of assist.

 For the 2019 through Present model years, an upgrade is available to the 3.0 L EcoDiesel, a turbocharged diesel V6 engine, which produces 260 hp and 480 lb.ft of torque.

-The Hemi-powered 1500 has not been re-introduced in Australia after the discontinuation in 2023 as the new electrical system in the MY25 update would require re-development for the right-hand drive conversion.
+The Hemi-powered 1500 was discontinued in Australia in 2023 as the new electrical system in the MY25 update would require re-development for the right-hand drive conversion.